-In the process of graduating from Scientology, it’s important to take the subject apart and to re-arrange its pieces back into their proper places.
+The most important part of the process of graduating from Scientology is taking the subject apart and re-arranging its pieces back into their proper places.
 Analyzing Scientology in its proper context often reveals things that were hidden by Hubbard in an attempt to trap you.

 The end of Scientology abuse will come though many different routes, but it is clear now that it must mostly come from Independent Scientologists themselves.